majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Pig_Latin.py -> project that convert words into Pig Latin language.

-## Complete edabit challenges // Link to the challenge in the code
+## Complete edabit challenges // Link to the challenge is at the end  the code

  - Calculate_The_Profit.py -> project that calculate the total profit made on the sales of a product.

+ - Snake_Arena_Filling.py -> project that takes the side n of the screen and returns the number of times the snake can eat before it runs out of space.

 ## IN-PROGGRES